-ANNUAL MEETING OF STOCKHOLDERS Wednesday, September 12, 2018
+ANNUAL MEETING OF STOCKHOLDERS Tuesday, September 15, 2020

-The Annual Meeting of Stockholders of Nathan's Famous, Inc. ("Nathan's" or the "Company"), will be held on Wednesday, September 12, 2018, at our headquarters at One Jericho Plaza, Second Floor - Wing A, Jericho, New York 11753, at 10:00 a.m.
+The Annual Meeting of Stockholders (the "annual meeting" or the "meeting") of Nathan's Famous, Inc. ("we", "us", "our", the "Company" or "Nathan's"), will be held on Tuesday, September 15, 2020, at our headquarters at One Jericho Plaza, Second Floor - Wing A, Jericho, New York 11753, at 10:00 a.m.

-Our Board of Directors is soliciting your proxy to vote your shares of common stock at the annual meeting or any adjournments of that meeting.
-This proxy statement, which was prepared by our management for the Board of Directors, contains information about the matters to be considered at the meeting or any adjournments or postponements of the meeting.
+Our Board of Directors (the "Board of Directors" or the "Board") is soliciting your proxy to vote your shares of common stock at the annual meeting or any adjournments of the annual meeting.
+This proxy statement, which was prepared by our management for the Board of Directors, contains information about the matters to be considered at the annual meeting or any adjournments or postponements of the annual meeting.
 All proxies will be voted in accordance with the instructions they contain.
-If you do not specify your voting instructions on the proxy you submit for the meeting, it will be voted in accordance with the recommendation of the Board of Directors.
-You may revoke your proxy at any time before it is exercised at the meeting by giving our Secretary written notice to that effect.
-This proxy statement and our annual report is first being sent to stockholders on or about July 20, 2018.
+If you do not specify your voting instructions on the proxy you submit for the annual meeting, it will be voted in accordance with the recommendation of the Board of Directors.
+You may revoke your proxy at any time before it is exercised at the annual meeting by giving our Secretary written notice to that effect.
+This proxy statement and our annual report is first being sent to stockholders on or about July 24, 2020.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on September 12, 2018.
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on September 15, 2020.
 This proxy statement, the proxy card and annual report are available at http://phx.corporate-ir.net/phoenix.zhtml?c=113414&p=proxy.